AdiHarif/TS-to-IR/README.md

-# TS to IR
+# TS-to-IR

-TS to IR is a tool for compiling TypeScript code to WebAssembly.
+[TS-to-IR](https://github.com/AdiHarif/TS-to-IR) is a tool for compiling TypeScript code to WebAssembly.

+Compiling TypeScript files with TS-to-IR creates LLVM IR module containing all their logic, and TypeScript files allowing to import the module's methods in order to use them as part of larger TS projects.
+In order for the LLVM module to be loaded it has to be compiled to WebAssembly first. this can be done with LLVM static compiler (llc).

 ## Install